-Practise listening to a range of opinions, initiate and maintain conversations and justify choices

 Practise listening to a range of opinions, initiate and maintain conversations and justify choices.

-Group activity Notes 1.
-Place cards at DISAGREE on either end of the room.
-AGREE on one wall and the other. • Encourage those who Agree to talk with each other about the 2.
-Participants res or from that poi statement, and the same for those who Disagree. either Agree or how they feel about the statement by standing at Disagree.
-If they are undecided they can choose to tre between Agree and Disagree. • Share items with the whole group.
-After discussion, allow participants to alter Role Statement positions if they wish.
-As a 15 year old Drug users should not be allowed to go to school Drugs can make you sick • Encourage active participation but allow the 'right to As an army officer Using drugs is dangerous for your health Alcohol is not a harmful drug • pass'.
-Discuss opinions that reflect stereotyping of As a teacher There is no place for drugs at school All teachers should have a drug test regularly • particular groups.
+Group activity Notes DISAGREE on 2.
+Participants res either end of the room.
+AGREE on one wall and the other. pond to a statement from the list below, in that role nt of view of that type of person.
+Encourage those who Agree to talk with each other about the statement, and the same for those who Disagree. either Agree or how they feel about the statement by standing at Disagree.
+If they are undecided they can choose to tre between Agree and Disagree.
+Share items with the whole group.
+After discussion, allow participants to alter Role As a 15 year old Drug users should not be allowed to go to school Drugs can make you sick positions if they wish. • Encourage active participation but allow the 'right to As an army officer Using drugs is dangerous for your health Alcohol is not a harmful drug pass'. • Discuss opinions that reflect stereotyping of As a teacher There is no place for drugs at school All teachers should have a drug test regularly particular groups.
 Decision-making is a process of gathering information and often involves pressure from self and others.